 Whenever you walk into a pharmacy to buy Halloween candy and are confronted with snowman-shaped chocolates and stockings, that's the Christmas creep.
 We can generally shrug off these visual cues and product displays, and sometimes the mid-October holiday tunes.
 But this year, certain online stores are already doing their best to remind you of the upcoming gift-giving season by way of Christmas shipping deadlines.

 We're all accustomed to holiday shipping cutoffs, wherein retailers declare the last day they'll guarantee Christmas delivery.
 What you might not be accustomed to, however, is seeing that message displayed nearly a month and a half before the dates in question.
 For example, while checking a deal from Kmart on November 2, we were confronted by this in-cart message:

 Need it by Christmas Eve?
 Order by 11:59pm (CST) 12/13 with Standard Shipping.

 These messages are great for last-minute shopping, and they can sometimes make the difference between a happy and a tear-filled Christmas morning.
+(At least the After Christmas sales can make you feel better, if the worst-case scenario happens.)
 But to run them in early November seems excessive.
 However, we found a similar message on Kmart's sister site, Sears, that recommended shoppers check their local shipping cutoff date.
 And lest you think the online Christmas creep has only hit these affiliated stores, we came across another such warning from L.L.
 Bean as well on November 5.